ArneBachmann/sos/README.md

 ## Recipes ##
 - Diff between any two revisions: Switch to the revision you want to compare against, then perform a diff with the other revision as argument
-- Ignore whitespaces during diff: Add the option `--nows` or `--ignore-whitespace`
+- Ignore whitespaces during diff: Add the option `--iw` or `--ignore-whitespace`

 ## Hints and Tipps ##